Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Methods

-In other words, using a minimal number of measurements and by solving a very small linear system, we can compute all terms involving $B, H$, and $\ket{\phi}$ in the expression \eqref{eq:landscape} for the objective function $\mathcal{L}(B, \theta, \ket{\phi})$.
-Since the dependency of this function on $\theta$ is through elementary trigonometric functions, we can thus express the objective function $\mathcal{L}(B, \theta, \ket{\phi})$ analytically for any generator $B$, any angle $\theta$, and any wave-function $\ket{\phi}$.
-This allows us to solve the optimisation problem \eqref{eq:new_opt} up to arbitrary precision for any Hermitian generator $B$ from our operator pool, and thereby obtain the \emph{locally, optimal} generator that should be added to the current ansatz~wave-function $\ket{\Psi^{(m-1)}}$.
-Note that if we assume an operator pool of size $M$, a total of $4M+1$ measurements will be required to screen all Hermitian generators from the qubit-excitation based pool while a total of $2M+1$ measurements will be required to screen all Hermitian generators from the two hardware efficient pools.
 Two important remarks are now in order.
-First, as mentioned previously, analytical expressions such as \eqref{eq:landscape} for landscape functions $\mathcal{L}(B, \theta, \ket{\phi})$ of the form \eqref{eq:new_opt} are present in the existing literature on `fixed-ansatz' methods \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing, crooks2019gradients, izmaylov2021analytic}, albeit not- to the best of our knowledge- for the specific operator pools that we have considered in the current study.
+First, as mentioned previously, analytical expressions such as \eqref{eq:landscape} for landscape functions $\mathcal{L}(B, \theta, \ket{\phi})$ of the form \eqref{eq:new_opt} are present in the existing literature \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing, crooks2019gradients, izmaylov2021analytic}, albeit not- to the best of our knowledge- for the specific operator pools that we have considered in the current study.
 However, these landscape functions are almost exclusively used to perform an operator-by-operator, analytical optimisation of a structurally fixed, parameterised quantum circuit.
 Indeed, the only numerical method we are aware of that extends the applicability of analytical landscapes functions beyond simple iterative optimisation of a fixed ansatz circuit is the Rotoselect algorithm \cite{ostaszewski2021structure}, and Rotoselect still assumes a fixed structure for the parametrised quantum circuit, in which only the choice of $X, Y,$ or $Z$ rotation gate (and not the `location') can be varied according to the associated landscape function.